What do we want our curriculum to achieve?

 - mutual respect for and tolerance of those with different faiths and beliefs and for those without faith

 We do this through our curriculum.
-Some examples of this include helping children to understand a range of faiths through our teaching of RE; understanding our justice system through our history topic on crime and punishment and a trip to the law courts; understanding the concept of democracy through our history topic on Ancient Greece and celebrating Black history month, International Women's day and LGBT Pride week in PHSE.
+Some examples of this include helping children to understand a range of faiths through our teaching of RE; understanding the concept of democracy through our history topic on Ancient Greece and celebrating Black History Month, International Women's Day and LGBT Pride week in PSHE.

 We also promote fundamental British values by ensuring that all pupils within the school have a voice that is listened to.
 We actively promote our School Council which is elected through a democratic process and we regularly survey children’s opinions and ensure that these are carefully considered when making decisions.

-Our behaviour policy centres on teaching good character and treating others with respect and kindness; our 3 simple rules apply to every member of our school community.
+Our behaviour policy centres on teaching good character and treating others with respect and kindness; our three simple rules apply to every member of our school community.